Meet our Champions

 Bridget Kelly (Dundalk Institute of Technology, Republic of Ireland)

-Bridget lectures in the Department of Life and Health Science at Dundalk Institute of Technology in the North East of Ireland.
-She has a background in microbiology and science communication and is passionate about using creative ways to communicate and explore science in the world.
-Bridget is involved with different projects exploring the importance of STEAM, interdisciplinary projects around entrepreneurship as well as many different outreach initiatives.
+I lecture at the Department of Life and Health Science at Dundalk Institute of Technology, Republic of Ireland.
+I have a background in microbiology and science communication and am passionate about using creative ways to communicate and explore science in the world.
+I am involved with different projects exploring the importance of STEM, interdisciplinary projects around entrepreneurship as well as many different outreach initiatives.
 Being a Champion will enhance collaboration with similar individuals in the Society.

 -